pruthvi-innamuri/beatclassifier/README.md

 #### [My Spotify](https://open.spotify.com/artist/4gtbYuWL3jPmNndg8H6bsW?si=MaBUis3eQQSoi6s9KlQQew)

+### Premise

+A new wave in music that is shaping how artists search for instrumentals to use is "Type Beats".
+This is especially apparent in hip-hop.
+Searching for
+"__Insert your favorite artist__" type beat on Youtube or Spotify will yield dozens of results of instrumentals similar to the sound of your artist.

 ### Purpose
 1. To better understand the music I produce, the music I listen to, and their relationship to one another.
 2. Build a functioning A.N.N. classifier that categorizes my self-produced instrumentals into related/relevant artist.